Yonugy/Contact-Management/README.md

-There are 2 webpages in the project.
+There are 3 web pages in the project.
-- Add new contact page
+- Add a new contact page
 - View all contact page
+- Edit contact page

 # Feature
-- This project is required to connect to a database to store and retrieve data.
+- This project must connect to a database to store and retrieve data.
 - When submitting the form in __add new contact page__, the information will be stored in the database.
-- __View all contact page__ will appear for user to view all contact added.
+- __View all contact page__ will appear for the user to view all contact added.
-- User can use the search bar to search for name of contact or delete unwanted contact
+- User can use the search bar to search for the name of a contact or delete unwanted contact
+- User can press the edit button on the contacts to change information of a contact